CodyB0T/Sensor-Data-Acquisition-Project/README.md

 # Sensor-Data-Acquisition-Project
-Enhancing real-time data acquisition with EMG and ultrasound sensors, including algorithm development and deep learning model testing.
+This project focuses on advancing real-time data acquisition methods using Electromyography (EMG) and ultrasound sensors.
+We aim to develop cutting-edge algorithms and hardware to facilitate synchronized data collection.
+The collected data will be harnessed for testing and training neural network-based deep learning models.
+As part of the educational journey, students will engage in self-reflection, contribute to their academic field, and gain hands-on experience in data collection and analysis.